jcalz23/logo_detection_w281/README.md

 Fig. 8 - Comparison with CNN in Bianco et al. [1]
 </p>

-The BoW SIFT model fit on FlickrLogos-32 dataset in Romberg et al. achieves much higher performance than our BoW SIFT fit on the subset of classes in Logos32+.
+The BoW SIFT model fit on FlickrLogos-32 dataset in Romberg et al. shows higher performance than our BoW SIFT fit on the subset of classes in Logos32+ and the Mixed GFE & SIFT model.
 The CNN model fit on FlickrLogos-32 dataset in Bianco et al. only slightly outperforms our YOLO model fit on the subset of classes in Logos32+ in terms of precision.
-A direct comparison is challenging without fitting our models on the same data; however, we hypothesize that differences can be primarily attributed to our model working with a subset of classes, not including a background class, and not utilizing data augmentation.
+A direct comparison is challenging without fitting our models on similar data, preprocessing and augmentation.
+We hypothesize that the differences can be primarily attributed to our models working with a subset of classes, not including a background class, and not utilizing similar data augmentation.

 # Challenges and Next Steps